Customer Lifetime Value (CLV)

 So if you have a customer who regularly buys new sneakers every few months over many years, that customer has a high CLV.
 That's great because it means he'll make you a lot more money than it cost you to win him.
 Companies always try to keep CLV high and CAC low because that is the key to success.
 Think of it like your own player level: You want to maximize your score by playing smartly and using your resources wisely.

-Another public example of this is starbucks.
+Another public example of this is Starbucks.
 The chain has discovered that its own CLV is $14,099.

 FAQ